GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Gato GraphQL can help you query data from the WordPress database, which is then injected into a WP-CLI command (either to select a specific resource, or update an option with some value, or other).
 Check out recipe [Complementing WP-CLI](https://gatographql.com/recipes/complementing-wp-cli/) for a thorough description on how to do it.

+= Can I use Gato GraphQL to build headless sites? =

+Yes, you can.
+With Gato GraphQL, you can create an endpoint which exposes the data from your WordPress site.
+A framework to build headless sites (based on Next.js, Gatsby, Hugo, or others) can then query the data from your WordPress site, and render the website as static HTML/JS/CSS code.

 = Can I fetch Gutenberg block data with Gato GraphQL? =

 Yes, you can.
 Check recipe [Mapping JS components to (Gutenberg) blocks](https://gatographql.com/recipes/mapping-js-components-to-gutenberg-blocks/) for an example, and guide [Working with (Gutenberg) blocks](https://gatographql.com/guides/interact/working-with-gutenberg-blocks/) for a thorough description on how to do it.